KHEngineering/RoboRio/faq/pcm.md

 ---

 ##Driving non 12V/24V solenoids possible?
 If you want to drive say a 5V solenoid, it is possible, but refer to the official rules for legality.
-The PCM switches the low (blac) side not the high (red) side of each channel, so in theory if you wanted to power 5V solenoids for instance, you could make all of your 5v common, provide power to it externally, and connect only the ground to the PCM channels.
+The PCM switches the low (black) side not the high (red) side of each channel, so in theory if you wanted to power 5V solenoids for instance, you could make all of your 5v common, provide power to it externally, and connect only the ground to the PCM channels.
 This will allow you to switch the channels using the PCM even though you are not using the 12V or 24V supply from the PCM channels themselves.

 ---